-I just got back from Rutnin Eye Hospital, the city’s one and only private hospital that is specializing exclusively on Ophthalmology, the medical and surgical car of eyes.
-I went there because for the past four days my left eye is red all the time, or to be more precise the veins are red due to high blood pressure.
+I just got back from Rutnin Eye Hospital, the city’s one and only private hospital that is specializing exclusively on Ophthalmology, the medical and surgical care of eyes.
+I went there because for the past four days my left eye has been red all the time, or to be more precise the veins are red due to high blood pressure.

 I wasn’t sure what was the reason for it nor what to do to make it cure – I had tried three different eye drops that I bought at normal pharmacies and everyone told me with his medicine it would go away.
 It wouldn’t.

-So this morning I went to the clinic in my neighborhood (Huai Kwang).
-She wasn’t really sure how to deal with my case so she sent me to Rutnin Eye Hospital in the Asok district, about 10 mins walk or a 20 baht motorbike ride from Phetchaburi MRT station (see the map below).
+So this morning I went to the clinic in my neighborhood (Huai Khwang).
+She wasn’t really sure how to deal with my case so she sent me to Rutnin Eye Hospital in the Asoke district, about 10 mins walk or a 20 Baht motorbike ride from Phetchaburi MRT station (see the map below).

-So I walked in there with no appointment made and as a first time patient, but that wasn’t a problem I just had to fill in the registration form and hand them my ID.
-They sent me to the first floor where the registration process was completed and I received a member card and a sheet of paper illustrating the procedures: First a visual acuity check followed by the eye exam with the eye specialist doctor.
-All staff was extremely helpful and polite, even though there were a lot of people the hospital is extremely well organized.
+So I walked in there with no appointment made and as a first time patient, but that wasn’t a problem, I just had to fill out the registration form and hand them my ID.
+They sent me to the first floor where the registration process was completed and I received a member card and a sheet of paper illustrating the procedures: First a visual acuity check followed by an eye exam with the eye specialist doctor.
+All staff was extremely helpful and polite, and even though there were a lot of people the hospital is extremely well organized.

-The hospital was quite busy with lots of patients however there were large seating areas, water and tea provided and I had to wait less than half an hour until I was called for the visual acuity check.
-This took about five to ten minutes and they check if I can read small numbers and letters and made some general eye checks with a microscope.
+The hospital was quite busy with lots of patients, however there were large seating areas, water and tea provided and I had to wait less than half an hour until I was called for the visual acuity check.
+This took about five to ten minutes and they checked if I can read small numbers and letters and made some general eye checks with a microscope.

 After this I had to wait about another 45 minutes until they asked me into the “Examination Room” where the specialist and her two assistants examined my eye with super modern lenses, lasers and microscopes.
 She came to the conclusion that I hadn’t got an infection or bacteria in my eye.
 She was sure that it was just an allergy and it probably had to do with the current weather in Bangkok – this winter is unusual cool with morning temperatures of about 17 degrees, this drags on already since the beginning of December.

-You can pay the hospital bill in cash or by credit card.
+You can pay the hospital bill in cash or by debit / credit card.
 Once you received the receipt you can pick up the medicine at the pharmacy right next to the cashier counter.

 I was pretty satisfied with the service and consultancy at the Rutnin Eye Hospital and will definitely go back there if I have another problem with my eye in the future.